By Ajay Sharma Aug. 19, 2017

 I wonder how many Manojs live among us in India.
 A whole generation of young, fresh minds determined to break out of the lives they were born into, determined to claw their way up the social ladder.
 Manoj is not like his parents, who have come to terms with their low-income lifestyle.
 He will never work as a domestic help.
 His dreams are made of shiny, swank offices and unbroken sentences in English.
 And yet he must crap in public.

 Manoj says he has to stand in line for at least two to three hours every morning to use the public toilet.
-Soumitra Ghosh/Hindustan Times via Getty Images
+Soumitra Ghosh / Hindustan Times / Getty Images

 Manoj says he has to stand in line for at least two to three hours every morning to use the public toilet.

-There is an ambitious Swacch Bharat movement sweeping the country, one that the husband of Mrs Funnybones has personally taken it upon himself to promote in a solidly dull three-hour movie.
+The ambitious Swacch Bharat movement has been sweeping the country for a couple of years now.
+In fact, the PM has just declared India open defecation free.
 But despite his heroic efforts, it has left people like Manoj behind.
 After all, he lives on the fringes of an area where the real estate is one of the most expensive in the country.
 Maybe Manoj’s problem is unique because his humble home falls under the CRZ (coastal regulation zone) or maybe it’s because the old fishing village is now reduced to a slum with no space for construction.
 But elsewhere another Manoj may be stymied by a shauchalaya with waste piling up for weeks.
 And yet another Manoj is probably living in a ward that doesn’t even come under the municipal corporation’s ambitious 3,500-toilet project.